 For instance, if you decide you want to be a rehab coach, you would be best off with a NASM certification, and if you wanted a group fitness career, ACE would be the best.

-Which cert you go for will also need to take your current circumstances into consideration.
+Which cert you go for will also need to consider your current circumstances.

 If you are on a tight budget, something like Action CPT would is useful.
 If you are based outside of North America or do a lot of traveling, a cert from ISSA would be more ideal.